jrdennisoss/dosboxrm/RMDOS_API.md

 #### Subfunction 0108h - Query Something About Resource Availability ???
 Not quite sure about this one, but "FMPTEST.EXE" wants a value of DX=0 and AX >=32h.
-If I don't give it what it wants, then the program gives me a "Not enough memort" error.
+If I don't give it what it wants, then the program gives me a "Not enough memory" error.
 This is only seems to be called with a zero (global) media handle.